23rd December 2015

 Rudolphomycin and Rednose

 Season's Greetings from Peak Scientific.
-To celebrate the holiday season this year, we’re looking at the festive anecdote behind Rudolphomycin and the cyclic sugar called "Red Nose".
+To celebrate the holiday season we bring you an interesting festive-themed story about the cyclic sugar "Red Nose".

-Rudolphomycin is an antitumor antibiotic compound which was named after the character in the Puccini opera La Bohème.
-Surprisingly, its name has nothing to do with the famous Christmas reindeer Rudolph.
+Rudolphomycin is an antitumor antibiotic compound.
+The name Rudolphomycin actually has little to do with the famous rednosed reindeer, but was instead named after Rudolph, the character in the Puccini opera La Bohème.

-In the 70s on degradation of rudolphomycin, Dr Nettleton obtained a new sugar and gave it the name 'rednose', breaking the tradition from opera character names.
-According to rumours, the journal editor of the paper where the new sugar was submitted was in the Christmas spirit as it was December and didn't question the unusual name.
-Dr Nettleton's colleagues weren't thrilled by the name choice and accussed him of not taking his job seriously.
-However, by the time they discovered the name it was too late to change it as the paper was already formally submitted.
+On degradation of rudolphomycin, a new sugar was obtained, which was given the name 'rednose'.
+It is understood that the name was allowed to stand because the journal editor of the paper in which this new sugar was submitted to, on December 21st 1978, was in the Christmas spirit and decided not to question the name.
+Dr Nettleton's employers were apparently not too impressed by the name accusing him of not taking his job seriously, however, by time they had discovered the name it was already too late as the paper had been formally submitted.